Immigration Options for Undocumented Children and Families

 Version Summary

-This policy was updated from the 12/07/16 version to provide current information pertaining to the referral process for Special Immigrant Juvenile Status (SIJS), contact information for the Special Immigration Status Unit, Deferred Action for Childhood Arrivals (DACA), and to exclude Temporary Protected Status (TPS) information.
+This policy was updated from the 8/7/2020 version to provide current information pertaining to the referral process for Special Immigrant Juvenile Status (SIJS), contact information for the Special Immigration Status Unit, Deferred Action for Childhood Arrivals (DACA), to exclude Temporary Protected Status (TPS) information, and to incorporate Assembly Bill 829.

 POLICY